joshuagryphon/plastid/docs/source/examples/using_masks.rst

     :term:`ribosome profiling` experiment that typically produces 27- to 32-mers,
     one might choose `k` to be 25 or 30.

  #.
-The :term:`k-mers <k-mer>` are realigned to the genome sequence, permitting a user-configurable
+The pseudo-reads are realigned to the genome sequence, permitting a user-configurable
     number of mismatches.
 Again, the number of mismatches should be chosen to conservatively reflect the number of mismatches that will be permitted when data from the :term:`high-throughput sequencing` experiment is aligned.

  #.
-The number of times each :term:`k-mer` aligns is counted.
-When a k-mer
+The number of times each pseudo-read aligns is counted.
+When a pseudo-read
-    :term:`multimaps <multimapping>` equally well to multiple genomic coordinates, the genomic position that gave rise to that :term:`k-mer` is annotated as repetitive under the given value for `k` and number of mismatches.
+    :term:`multimaps <multimapping>` equally well to multiple genomic coordinates, the genomic position that gave rise to that pseud-read is annotated as repetitive under the given value for `k` and number of mismatches.

  #.
-Repetitive regions are saved to a `BED`_ file.
+Repetitive regions are saved in `BED`_ format.

 Because |crossmap| internally uses `bowtie`_ for alignments, `bowtie`_